Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players praising its smooth performance and attractive visuals, while others criticize it as an "unoptimized mess" plagued by crashes and poor performance.
-Despite some known issues that developers are addressing, many users feel the game is not worth its price due to these optimization problems.
-Overall, the experience varies significantly, with some players reporting no issues at all.
+The optimization of the game has received mixed reviews, with some players praising its smooth performance and appealing visuals, while others criticize it as an "unoptimized mess" plagued by crashes and poor performance.
+Although there are reports of ongoing efforts by developers to address certain issues, many users feel the game does not justify its price due to these optimization shortcomings.

-• “Runs smoothly, looks gorgeous and the control scheme is reminiscent of the game it took its inspiration from, with enough of a modern twist to make it relevant in today's age.”
+• “Runs smoothly, looks gorgeous, and the control scheme is reminiscent of the game it took inspiration from, with enough of a modern twist to make it relevant in today's age.”

 • “Some performance issues on the cutscenes, but it is a known issue that the devs are trying to fix.”